Unreliability of Horizontal Gaze Nystagmus test during a DUI investigation

 Recent studies concluded that 95% of DUI enforcement officers improperly conduct HGN and wrongfully place drivers under arrest.

-(1): Not holding the stylus within proper distance from driver’s face.
+(1): Not holding the stylus within proper distance from the driver’s face.

-(2): The light from police car or other vehicles interferes with testing (and actually cause the nystagmus).
+(2): The light from police cars or other vehicles interferes with testing (and actually causes the nystagmus).

 HORIZONTAL GAZE NYSTAGMUS STUDY

-• it is present in more then 50% of population;
+- it is present in more than 50% of the population;

 That study addressed law enforcement reliance on one of HGN cues, “onset prior to 45 degrees”.
 The study concluded that horizontal gaze nystagmus was present in:

-Previous study by Abel in 1978 only had one person show HGN at 20 degree angle.
-This 2010 study by Chad Whyte, Anne Marie Petrock and Michael Rosenberg showed much higher occurrence of HGN in general population and indicated that “most of their subjects (who were all sober) would fail HGN test in the field.
-NIHTSA have to either redo their study or suspend their recommendation of HGN usage for law enforcement.
-Until that happens, you will need help of our expert DUI lawyers to defend against junk science used by police.
+A previous study by Abel in 1978 only had one person show HGN at 20 20-degree angle.
+This 2010 study by Chad Whyte, Anne Marie Petrock, and Michael Rosenberg showed a much higher occurrence of HGN in the general population and indicated that “most of their subjects (who were all sober) would fail HGN test in the field.
+NIHTSA has to either redo its study or suspend its recommendation of HGN usage for law enforcement.
+Until that happens, you will need the help of our expert Los Angeles DUI lawyers to defend against junk science used by police.

 (818) 921 7744